smart-on-fhir/smart-on-fhir.github.io/authorization/best-practices/index.md

 example, a CSRF attack against a client’s redirection URI might cause the client to mistakenly obtain an access token using an attacker-supplied authorization code.
 [RFC6749]( https://tools.ietf.org/html/rfc6749) requires that clients implement CSRF protection for its redirection URI.
-To accomplish this, the [SMART on FHIR Authorization Guide]( http://docs.smarthealthit.org/authorization/) requires that each app generate an unpredictable (at least 128 bits of entropy) `state` parameter for each user session, and that the app validate the `state` value for any request sent to
+To fulfill this requirement, the [SMART on FHIR Authorization Guide]( http://docs.smarthealthit.org/authorization/) requires that each app generate an unpredictable (at least 128 bits of entropy) `state` parameter for each user session, and that the app validate the `state` value for any request sent to